 - exclude from the waste any meat and all items that may have come into contact with meat.
 This meat-free waste can be fed to pigs without further treatment; or,

 - treat according to the rules the food waste that contains meat or has come into contact with meat before supplying it to the person feeding the food waste to pigs.

 If you do not treat food waste that contains meat or has come into contact with meat, you must have reasonable grounds to believe that the person you supply it to will treat the non-compliant food waste before feeding it to pigs.
-In this case, we recommend that you obtain a written assurance from the person you supply the food waste to, stating that it will be treated according to the rules before it is fed to pigs.
-The written assurance is not a regulatory requirement but having one would ensure you meet your responsibilities under these regulations.
+In this case, we recommend that you obtain an undertaking from the person you supply the food waste to, stating that it will be treated according to the rules before it is fed to pigs.
+The undertaking is not a regulatory requirement, but having one would ensure you meet your responsibilities under these regulations.

 Feeding non-compliant food waste to pigs, or allowing non-compliant food waste to be fed is an offence - you may be fined for doing so